What is Affirmative Therapy?

 Finding an affirming therapist matters.

-Lesbians, Gay Men, Bisexual and Transgendered and Queer identified people benefit most from a therapist who is informed and affirming LGBTQ identity and relationships.
-As oppressed sexual minorities, LGBTQ people experience minority stress which impacts our mental health, our relationships and our self esteem.
+Queer identified people benefit most from a therapist who is informed and affirming LGBTQIA identity and relationships.
+As oppressed sexual minorities, LGBTQIA people experience minority stress which impacts our mental health, our relationships and our self esteem.
+Therapists with training in affirmative therapy are: